Movement Assembly #1

 - Week 2 - You voted on everyone's ideas.

-- Week 3 - Results processed
+- Week 3 - Results processed.

-Details of the three week process
+Details of the three week process to choose the question

 In Week One ...